 The Home Education Advisory Council (HEAC) meets at the Department of Education from 3:30 – 5 p.m. on the second Thursday in September, November, January, March, and May.
 Established in 1990 by RSA 193-A (the home education law), the HEAC exists to promote an understanding of home education in New Hampshire, to carry out duties assigned to it by the Commissioner of Education, and to advise the Commissioner and State Board of Education on issues concerning home education in New Hampshire.

-homeschooling organizations in New Hampshire; currently NHHC (NH Homeschooling Coalition), CHENH (Christian Home Educators of NH), and CUHE (Catholics United for Home Education), Unschooling NH, and Seacoast Christian Home Educators, have representatives on the Council.
+Six members representing homeschooling organizations in New Hampshire; currently NHHC (N.H.
+Homeschooling Coalition), CHENH (Christian Home Educators of NH), CUHE (Catholics United for Home Education), Unschooling N.H., and Seacoast Christian Home Educators, have representatives on the Council.

-In 2009 the House Education Committee tried to insert egregious language into RSA 193-A. Those bills were defeated in the legislature due to the action of 1,000+ homeschoolers who showed up at the State House to testify against it.
-At that point the Chair of the House Education Committee tried to insert the same language into Ed 315.
-It was due to the watchful eye of Council members that this subversion of the political process was avoided.
+In 2009 the House Education Committee introduced amendments to RSA 193-A that would have expanded the state’s control over homeschooling.
+Those bills were defeated in the legislature due to the action of 1,000+ homeschoolers who showed up at the State House to testify.
+The chair of the House Education Committee then tried to insert the same language into Ed 315.
+Alert Council members helped prevent this misuse of the rulemaking process.

-If you want to be informed of homeschooling issues and lend support to our representatives, attend a meeting.
-The HEAC meets on the second Thursday of the month, 3:30-5:00, room 15, Department of Education (there are no meetings in July and August).
-If you have questions about the HEAC, please contact the Chairman, George D’Orazio, (603)623-3377, firstname.lastname@example.org.
-Check http://www.education.nh.gov/instruction/school_improve/home_ed/heac.htm at the Department of Education website.
-Visitors are not allowed to participate in Council discussion unless given special permission.
+If you want to be informed of homeschooling issues and lend support to our representatives, please attend a meeting.
+When visitors are present there is a public comment period.
+When asked by the chair, visitors may participate in Council discussions.
+If you have questions about the HEAC, please feel free to contact the chairman, George D’Orazio, (603)623-3377, firstname.lastname@example.org.
+You can also check the Department of Education website at http://www.education.nh.gov/in